GIS Detectives Love Using Spatial Regression Models

 Our study area is characterized by natural vegetation and open water.
 A road cuts through cells A6-F6 which may act as a potential disturbance.
-Campgrounds are also present in cells B3, C7 and D7.
+Campgrounds are also present in cells B3, C7, and D7.

 Marsh Deer Distribution and Campgrounds

-Each dot represents GPS position of marsh deer.
+Each dot represents the GPS position of marsh deer.
 Visually, there appears to be less marsh deer near roads and campgrounds.
 Another observation is that marsh deer appear denser in cells D2 and D3 where wetlands are present.

 - Why are there so many deer in these hot spots?

 - What are some of the factors that contribute to these hot spots?

 These are the types of questions that can be answered using regression analysis.
 Let’s use spatial regression to model spatial relationships between marsh deer and land features.

 The first step is to group the independent and dependent variables per grid cell.
 We cannot look at the Marsh deer locations as points.
 The table must have the number of deers, campgrounds, and wetlands for each grid cell.
 The table below is an example of a pre-processed table using OLS.